 In this work, we address these issues by exploring entanglement phase transitions in non-Hermitian Floquet systems.
 In Sec.~\ref{sec:Mod}, we introduce one ``minimal'' model of non-Hermitian Floquet system, which corresponds to a periodically quenched Su-Schrieffer-Heeger (SSH) \cite{SSH01,SSH02} model with balanced gain and loss on different sublattices.
 We analytically obtain the Floquet spectrum of our model and discover rich patterns of PT transitions induced by driving and non-Hermitian effects.
-In Sec.~\ref{sec:EPT}, we reveal diversified entanglement phase transitions in our model and establish the entanglement phase diagrams by investigating the scaling law of steady-state EE versus the system size following a long-time stroboscopic evolution.
+In Sec.~\ref{sec:EPT}, we reveal diversified entanglement phase transitions in our model and establish the entanglement phase diagrams by investigating the scaling law of steady-state EE versus the system size following long-time stroboscopic evolutions.
 In Sec.~\ref{sec:Sum}, we summarize our results, comment on issues related to experiments and discuss potential future directions.
-The numerical method we adopted to study the entanglement dynamics of non-Hermitian Floquet systems is sketched in Appendix \ref{sec:AppA}.
+The numerical method we adopted to study entanglement dynamics of non-Hermitian Floquet systems is sketched in Appendix \ref{sec:AppA}.
 Entanglement transitions in a generalized version of our model are briefly discussed in the Appendix \ref{sec:AppB}.